TriumphLLC/Blend4Web/deploy/doc/en/_sources/camera.txt

 Angular Coordinates Count
 -------------------------

-  When working with the camera's APIs (rotation, setting limits), all angles are defined in the :ref:`engine's coordinate system <b4w_blender_coordinates>` as follows:
+  When working with the camera's APIs (rotation, setting limits), all angles are defined as follows:

   For the ``TARGET/HOVER`` camera: